SRT (train): KTX-Sancheon

 The train service is operated using 22 KTX-Sancheon Class 120000 train sets and 10 KTX-Sancheon Class 130000 train sets.
 Class 120000 train sets was originally operated by Korail's KTX service before it was transferred to SR at the end of 2016, while Class 130000 train sets are new builds.

 Extension beyond HSRs

-Since Super Rapid Train only has two routes, there are many local cities that only KTX serves.
+Since Super Rapid Train only had two routes, there are many local cities that only KTX serves.
 In November 2016, Jeonju and Yeosu urged the SR Corporation to run trains on the Jeolla Line.
 In December 2016, the mayor of Pohang proposed running SRT service to Pohang station using the Donghae Line.
 In January 2021, the mayor of Changwon urged the SR Corporation to run SRT service to Changwon station using the Gyeongjeon Line.

 On September 1, 2023, SRT services using Jeolla Line, Donghae Line and Gyeongjeon Line were launched.